The Nigerian rapper with a coat of many colours

-Lagos, Nigeria - It is a dark night in Ikeja, capital of Nigeria’s economic powerhouse Lagos.
+Lagos, Nigeria - It is a dark night in Ikeja, capital of Lagos, Nigeria’s economic powerhouse and de facto entertainment capital of Africa.
 Deep inside the bowels of an empty factory is the award-winning rapper Remilekun Khalid Safaru, aka Reminisce.

 The factory is pitch black, the darkness broken only by small pools of blinding video lights.
 As a crew sets up the scene to shoot a music video for Why, the rapper’s song with singer Oxlade, Safaru sits in the back seat of his SUV nearby, waiting for his cue to be on set.